 On the Christmas Eve of 1979, the Russian troops landed in Kabul and took control of the country.
 The ground work was already created by installing a communist regime in Afghanistan during the previous year.
-It was a typical communist expansionism after Berlin, Korea, Hungary and Cuba.
 The puppet government was opposed by religious leaders who fled to the mountains with arrival of Russian army.

-The US naturally came to oppose the Soviet occupation of Afghanistan and defend its ally Pakistan, who could be the next target of the Russians.
-So, Pakistan set up training camps to produce Islamic Jehadi fighters – the Afghan Muzahideens.
+The US naturally came to oppose the Soviet occupation of Afghanistan and defend its ally Pakistan that could be the next target of the Russians.
+So, Pakistan set up training camps in Afghanistan to produce Islamic Jehadi fighters – the Afghan Muzahideens.
 The US liberally funded and armed the fundamentalists.
-The US was determined to make Afghanistan a ‘Vietnam’ for the Soviet.
+The US was determined to make the Afghanistan a ‘Vietnam’ for the Soviet.
 However, towards late 80s the Communists realized their folly and withdrew in early 1989.

 Pak Design Vs Kashmiri Aspirations